ayanamists/ayanamists.github.io/content/posts/qin-mss-bard.en.md

 [^3]: For functions like addition and multiplication that are both commutative and associative, it is possible to extract common factors to the left and right.
 For non-commutative functions, extracting common factors to the left and right results in different algorithms, requiring different premises to ensure correctness.
 [^4]: Pearls of Functional Algorithm Design, preface, pp. ix
 [^5]: The Qin Jiushao algorithm is generally known as Horner's Rule in the West

-I'm sorry, but you didn't provide any Markdown content for me to translate.
-Could you please provide the content you want translated?